24 / 7 Updates

 mature, experienced, employees, WPCUG's role has changed significantly.

-Today, its paid membership is over 700, and the Westchester PC Users
+Today, its membership is about 170, and the Westchester PC Users

 Group is meeting today's needs ...